Trams in Braunschweig

 Around 88,000 to 100,000 passengers use the trams on a daily basis.

 The fastest line in the network is line 1 with an average speed of 33 km/h.
 The overall average speed of the network is 25.87 km/h, lines vary from 20.25 km/h up to 33 km/h.
 Over 81% of the system is on segregated tracks and has more traffic priority.
-This achieves a higher average speed compared to other systems in Germany, which is usually between 16 to 20 kilometers per hour.
+This achieves a higher average speed compared to other systems in Germany, which is usually between 16 and 20 kilometers per hour.
 Due to this reason the Tram System is called a Stadtbahn System but it lacks an underground tunnel in the main part where most lines join.